Robert Morgan Evans

 He was Vanderburgh County clerk, helped plot lots and streets in Evansville, and was a successful dealer in farm implements and real estate.
 He remained active in the legislature and was elected Speaker of the Indiana House of Representatives in 1825.
 In the legislature he put forth bills to establish railroad service to Evansville.
 His efforts were unsuccessful, although shortly after his death the legislature did approve a railroad into Evansville.

 Personality and physical appearance

-He was a man of sterling integrity and a radical advocate of the right.
-In stature General Evans was above six feet and with a smooth shaved face, small hands and feet, and with an open expression of countenance his personal appearance was such as to attract the attention and admiration of all.
-Kind and affable in his disposition; possessed of rare conversational powers, in his declining years, he enjoyed the friendship and veneration of all who knew him.
+Evansville and Its Men of Mark described Evans as a man of “sterling integrity” and a “radical advocate of the right.”
+It described him as more than six feet tall, with a smooth-shaven face, small hands and feet, and an open expression, and characterized him as kind and affable, with “rare conversational powers.”
+According to the account, he enjoyed the friendship and veneration of those who knew him in his later years.

-On all occasions he was agreeable and entertaining, and in business transactions a man of sterling integrity.